-Today’s commercial fishing fleet is diverse, using various strategies to harvest the resource.
-Both the Canadian and U.S.A. federal fisheries agencies have implemented individual quota (IQ) systems in Alaska and British Columbia, which enables a vessel to fish anytime during an extended season, and thus, use the market to their advantage.
-Pacific halibut commercial fisheries in Washington, Oregon, and California range from a directed commercial derby with 10-hr fishing periods, to Pacific halibut caught incidental to sablefish and salmon fisheries.
+Pacific halibut commercial fishing fleet is diverse and uses various strategies to harvest the resource.
+In British Columbia and Alaska, the industry is managed with individual quota (IQ) systems ensuring catch within annual limit.
+Commercial fisheries in Washington, Oregon, and California range from a directed commercial derby fishing to Pacific halibut caught incidental to sablefish and salmon fisheries.

 For details on how the Secretariat samples landings from these fisheries, please refer to the following manual: